Skip to main content

 (ERD) is an Episcopal organization that was created from the Presiding Bishop’s fund years ago to offer aid in disaster around the world and help developing countries care for their people.
 ERD works in places that they are assured our aid will not be diverted from its intent.

-ERD is one of the few places that I know of that has the channels to assist the humanitarian effort in Türkiye (Turkey) and Syria.
-Please give what you can to the relief effort.
-The situation is dire!
+ERD has the channels to assist the humanitarian effort throughout the world.
+Please give what you can to relief efforts.

 Support Episcopal Relief & Development in providing humanitarian aid in response to the crisis in Ukraine.
 By donating to the Ukraine Crisis Response Fund, you will help meet critical needs for people fleeing the violence including food, cash, blankets and hygiene supplies.